 Fixed service characteristics for use in sharing studies under WRC-27 agenda item 1.15

-Working Party (WP) 5C thanks WP 7B for its liaison statement (Document 5C/XX), requesting the characteristics and protection criteria of the fixed service (FS) systems operating in the frequency bands, 7 190-7 235 MHz and 8 450-8 500 MHz, for sharing/compatibility studies between the FS and space research service (space-to-space) under WRC-27 agenda item 1.15..
+Working Party (WP) 5C thanks WP 7B for its liaison statement (Document 5C/XX), requesting the characteristics and protection criteria of the fixed service (FS) systems operating in-bands or adjacent bands, as appropriate, to the proposed frequency bands under WRC-27 AI 1.15, for sharing/compatibility studies between the FS and space research service (space-to-space).

+WP5C notes that there are Fixed Service allocations in the following bands which should be taken into account in the sharing and compatibility studies performed by WP7B: 390 – 399.9 MHz, 401 – 406 MHz, 420 – 430 MHz, 440 – 450 MHz, 2400 – 2690 MHz, 3500 – 3800 MHz, 5850 – 5925 MHz, 7190 – 7235 MHz, 8450 – 8500 MHz and 25.25 – 28.35 GHz.

-In response to a request from WP 7B for FS characteristics, WP 5C highlights the following ITU-R recommendations and revised recommendations that provide relevant technical information about FS systems which may be further revised:
+In response to a request from WP 7B for FS characteristics, WP 5C highlights the following ITU-R recommendations and report that provide relevant technical information about FS systems which may be further revised:

 Recommendation ITU-R F.758-7 System parameters and considerations in the development of criteria for sharing or compatibility between digital fixed wireless systems in the fixed service and systems in other services and other sources of interference (11/2019)

-Document 5C/384 Annex 7 Preliminary Draft Revision of Recommendation (PDRR) ITU-R F.758-7 where technical characteristics of FS systems in Tables 6 to 11 are updated/added.
-Amendments were made throughout the document to improve the clarity of the text.

-This recommendation and its proposed revision contain the principles for the development of sharing criteria of digital systems in the FS.
-Representative technical characteristics of digital fixed wireless systems (FWS) are in Annex 2 Table 9 of Document 5C/384 Annex 7 for the 7 190-7 235 MHz band and the 8 450-8 500 MHz band.
+This recommendation contains the principles for the development of sharing criteria of digital systems in the FS.
+Representative technical characteristics of digital fixed wireless systems (FWS) for FS allocations listed above are in Annex 2 Tables 6-9.
 Table 5 of Annex 2 provides guidance in the choice of I/N values for long-term sharing criteria/interference.

+WP 5C is currently revising Recommendation ITU-R F.758.
+WP 5C will keep WP 7B informed on relevant updated information before the 31 December 2024 deadline.

+Report ITU-R F.2108 Fixed service system parameters for different frequency bands.

+This report contains additional FS system parameters for FS below 2.7 GHz (see Tables 1-6 for digital P-P FS systems and Tables 7-8 for digital P-MP FS systems).

 Recommendation ITU-R F.699-8 Reference radiation patterns for fixed wireless system antennas for use in coordination studies and interference assessment in the frequency range from 100 MHz to 86 GHz (01/2018)

-Document 5C/384 Annex 2 Preliminary Draft Revision of Recommendation (PDRR) ITU-R F.699-8 provides updated antenna patterns and extends the upper frequency from 86 to 174.8 GHz.This recommendation and its proposed revision provide reference radiation patterns for, and information on, FWS antennas in the frequency range from 100 MHz to 174.8 GHz.
-This information may be used in coordination studies and interference assessments when particular information concerning the FWS antenna is not available.
-It is proposed that FWS antenna patterns in PDRR ITU-R F.699 are used in sharing studies under this agenda item.
+This recommendation provides reference radiation patterns for, and information on, FWS antennas in the frequency range from 100 MHz to 86 GHz.
+This information may be used in single-entry analyses and interference assessments when information concerning the FWS antenna is not available.

+WP 5C is currently revising Recommendation ITU-R F.699.
+WP 5C will keep WP 7B informed on relevant updated information before the 31 December 2024 deadline.

+Recommendation ITU-R F.1336-5 Reference radiation patterns of omnidirectional, sectoral and other antennas for the fixed and mobile service for use in sharing studies in the frequency range from 400 MHz to about 70 GHz (01/2019)

+This Recommendation gives reference models of antennas used in the FS and in the mobile service.
+It gives peak and average sidelobes of omnidirectional and sectoral antennas in the frequency range 400 MHz to about 70 GHz, as well as of low gain directional antennas in the frequency range 1 GHz to about 3 GHz, to be used in sharing studies in the relevant frequency range.

 WP 5C requests to be kept informed on the progress of the studies under WRC-27 agenda item 1.15 and will provide to WP 7B updated relevant information, before the 31 December 2024 deadline, for studies under this WRC-27 agenda item.

-Status: For information and action, as appropriate
+Status: For action.

 Contact: TBD E-mail: TBD